-In Edmonton, you'll discover the sophistication of a modern city combined with the warmth of western hospitality.
-If you are looking for a new place Property Management Edmonton is the best place to start
+In Edmonton, you'll discover the sophistication of a modern city combined with the warmth of western hospitality, and if you are looking for a new place Property Management Edmonton is the best place to start

 There are always things to do, where recreation is concerned.
 The Provincial Museum, Valley Zoo, the John Jansen Nature Centre, Edmonton Space Science Centre, Rutherford House, Edmonton Art Gallery, the Muttart Conservatory, Northlands Spectrum and Kinsmen Sports Centre, provides interesting and, in some cases, educational activities for any sized family.
 Its 13 libraries and 17 shopping malls complete the picture.

-Once a year, Edmonton plays host to its mid-summer madness, otherwise known as Klondike Days, aka K-Days.
-K-Days is a great time, filled with rides, music and entertainment, and a rodeo!
+Once a year, Edmonton plays host to its 'mid-summer madness' otherwise known as Klondike Days.

 The University of Alberta, Alberta College, the Northern Alberta Institute of Technology, Grant MacEwan College, the Athabasca University are just some of educational facilities available to students of every age group.